5 Famous Foods You’ll Find in Niigata

 That way, flavors are richer and will fill your mouth with deliciousness.
 This dish can be made at home, brought to school as a bento box side dish, or enjoyed at local izakaya.
 In fact, it matches very well with beer, however, it is loved by both adults and children.

-Mochi, or sticky rice pounded into at paste (Rest assured that it’s English explanation doensn’t really give it justice.) is arguably one of the most popular Japanese sweets around the world.
-But have you tried a dark green herbal-flavored dessert filled with sweet red bean paste and wrapped by bamboo leaves?
-That’s exactly what sasadango is, and you have probably have seen packs of them in shinkansen (bullet train) stations, department stores and gift shops in Niigata.
+Mochi, or sticky rice pounded into a paste, is arguably one of the most popular Japanese sweets around the world.
+But you’ve probably never had sasadango, the signature sweet from Niigata.
+Sasadango is a dark green yomogi (mugwort)-flavored dessert filled with sweet red bean paste and wrapped by bamboo leaves.
+After unwrapping it, you’ll find the sweet and distinct smell of yomogi invite you to take a bite.
+You have probably seen packs of them in shinkansen (bullet train) stations, department stores and gift shops in Niigata.

-So, how exactly do you eat it?
-First, unwrap the bamboo leaves and then comes the refreshing aroma the leaves give off, then take a bite!
-The food is traditionally used at the annual “Boy’s Day” celebration in May, but now people eat it all year-round.
+So, how exactly do you dig in?
+First, unwrap the bamboo leaves.
+Then comes the refreshing aroma the leaves give off … and take a bite!
+The food is traditionally eaten at the annual “Boy’s Day” celebration in May, but now people eat it all year-round.
 There are even workshops where you can try making it.

 Thank goodness poppo-yaki come in a big bundle because one will definitely not be enough.
 Poppo-yaki is a widely loved snack food made simply with wheat flour and brown sugar.
 They look like pancakes in the shape of long, thin sticks.
 While poppo-yaki doesn’t have a strong flavor, the subtle brown sugar sweetness and springy texture will make you crave more.
 Actually, pinching the spongy sticks itself is a joy to many children!